Tailp/CI/README.md

 * Finally ./packer build jenkins-agent.json

 This should show the image name created like this "googlecompute: A disk image was created: jenkins-agent-1494277483" .
 Also this might fails on first try so try again if that happens.
 You can check for your image at [Google cloud console platform](https://console.cloud.google.com/?hl=sv) then on the navigation menu on the left point on "Compute Engine" then choose images.
 You should see your "jenkins-agent-1494277483" or something like that there.

+Note: If you want you jenkins slave to be able to run more feature either add more bash Ubuntu shell commands in the "inline" (just like how you normally install as a user) or you can also SSH into the jenkins slave Virtual Machine and install, then you also need save the VM configurations as an image.

 Now to begin configuring the plugin on jenkins